 Parenting Tip: As a parent who is a 5, learn to communicate with your kids on their level.
 Children often need concrete examples that they can relate to in order to understand abstract concepts.
-Break big ideas into smaller pieces and big tasks (like cleaning their rooms) into smaller steps that are appropriate for their age.
+Break big ideas into smaller pieces and big tasks (like cleaning their rooms) into smaller steps appropriate for their age.

 6 – The Loyalist

 Sixes are almost always anxious, suspicious, and responsible.
 They anticipate potential problems before they happen and try to prevent them.
 (I know because I am a 6.)

-Parenting Tip: As a parent who is a 6, trust your instincts, but don’t let your fear of something going wrong control your decisions.
-Don’t smother your kids in an effort to protect them.
+Parenting Tip: As a parent who is a 6, trust your instincts, but don’t let your fear of something going wrong to control your decisions.
+Don’t smother your kids to protect them.
 You won’t always be in charge.
 Your kids need to be able to make their own age-appropriate decisions without your fears hanging over them.
 Prepare them for challenges, but don’t scare your children away from taking healthy risks as they grow.

 7 – The Enthusiast

 Sevens are typically fun-loving, easily distracted, and scattered.
 They are the risk-takers and the life of the party.

 Parenting Tip: As a parent who is a 7, be present.
 Your kids don’t need an endless schedule of activities to keep them busy.
-(In fact, a full itinerary is very difficult for many of the other enneagram types to maintain.)
-More than any other extracurricular or social activity, your children need you and your undivided attention on a regular basis.
+(In fact, a full itinerary is challenging for many of the other enneagram types to maintain.)
+More than any other extracurricular or social activity, your children need you and your undivided attention regularly.
 Make sure downtime with your kids is a regular part of your weekly schedule.

 8 – The Challenger